Devilx86/ImpostorModmenu/README.md

 # Impostor Modmenu
-Mod menu for Among Us on Android (arm64 only)
+Mod menu for Among Us on Android
 All features except for force impostor work without being the host and is visible to other clients in the game.

 Official Post: https://polarmods.com/threads/among-us-imposter-modmenu-for-android-arm64-teleport-freeze-attach-kick-and-more.951/#post-28402